Colpoda: Ecological role

 Most Colpoda species are either primarily or exclusively bacterivores feeding on a wide variety of bacteria, which include Moraxella.
 Several scientific studies have been made on the effect of different bacterial diets on the rate of Colpoda reproduction.
 Much has been written on the ecological role that Colpoda fulfill in the soil.

 In addition to their role as predators of bacteria, Colpoda are themselves prey to a large variety of species.
 This includes other protozoans as well as small animals such as mosquito larva, other insect larva, and waterfleas.

 Uses by humans

 In addition to their use in education and in a wide variety of scientific studies, Colpoda have at times been suggested for more practical uses.
-Colpoda steini has been suggested as a means to assess the toxicity of soil treated with sewage sludge and as a means to detect chemical contamination in general, possibly in the wake of a terrorist attack.
+Colpoda steinii has been suggested as a means to assess the toxicity of soil treated with sewage sludge and as a means to detect chemical contamination in general, possibly in the wake of a terrorist attack.